MartinRichmanUni/6130COMP-Assignment/README.md

     - 8c805aed6b
 - Once a barcode has been used, it should not be available anymore.
 So, re-entering the same barcode can be used to check this functionality.
 Form page (index.php) can be refreshed multiple times to check if traffic is load balanced and service continues to run without issue.

+## Repository

+The public repository can be found at the following address: https://github.com/MartinRichmanUni/6130COMP-Assignment Additionally the commit history is provided in text format as log.txt